teodoraivanovic/computer-graphics/README.md

 - Mouse movement to rotate the camera
 - Mouse scroll to zoom in/out
 - B to turn on/off Blinn-Phong reflection model
+- Space to turn on/off Bloom
+- E to increase exposure
+- Q to decrease exposure

 # About course